Tourist information about Bom Jesus dos Passos Island

 Ilha de Bom Jesus dos Passos

-In the midst of mangroves and dense forest, between the islands of Madre de Deus and dos Frades, the island of Bom Jesus draws a beautiful scenery with the Church of Bom Jesus dos Passos in the background.
+In the midst of mangroves and dense forest, between the islands of Madre de Deus and dos Frades, the island of Bom Jesus offers beautiful scenery, with the church of the same name in the background.

 Ilha de Bom Jesus dos Passos